fluhus/snopher/index.md

 This tutorial started as a cheatsheet I wrote for myself.
 In my research I work mostly in python.
 However, since I work on large amounts of data, I needed a heavy-duty language for some of my more demanding analysis tasks.
-That's when I started exploring the possibility of exporting parts of my analysis pipelines to Go.
+That's when I started exploring the possibility of exporting parts of my analysis routines to Go.

 In order to implement the advice shown here you will need a Python interpreter and a Go compiler.
 I wrote the examples here using Python 3.
 I haven't tested them on Python 2 but they might work.

-There are other ways to cross-call Go from Python, such as [extension modules][cext] and [SWIG][swig].
+There exist other ways to cross-call Go from Python, such as [extension modules][cext] and [SWIG][swig].
 Each has its own pros and cons.
-I chose ctypes because it seems to me like the easiest option.
+I chose ctypes because it seemed to me like the easiest option.

 [cext]: https://docs.python.org/3/extending/extending.html
 [swig]: http://swig.org/

+**This tutorial is based on my own experience, so it might contain suboptimal practices or even mistakes.
+Your feedback and ideas are welcome!**

 # Hello World